Lawmakers running out of time as defense bill and government funding stopgap stall | KRDO

 By Clare Foran, Ted Barrett and Ali Zaslav, CNN

-Hill leaders are hoping the Senate will be able to imminently pass a major defense policy bill and a stopgap government funding bill to avert a shutdown at the end of the week — but timing for final passage of the two measures is unclear as lawmakers attempt to sort out last-minute issues.
+(CNN) -- Hill leaders are hoping the Senate will be able to imminently pass a major defense policy bill and a stopgap government funding bill to avert a shutdown at the end of the week -- but timing for final passage of the two measures is unclear as lawmakers attempt to sort out last-minute issues.

 Government funding is currently set to expire at Friday on midnight and as a result, lawmakers are up against a fast-approaching deadline.